SPLIT LEVEL HOUSE

 - How to unify all the levels to befit a single occupant

-- How to enhance the benefits of the original typology to accommodate frequent pastel classes, family gatherings and house-guests.
+- How to enhance the benefits of the original typology to accommodate frequent pastel classes, family gatherings and house guests.

-Varying ceiling heights modulate the main space while still allowing activities to flow and be overseen from one zone to another.
+Varying ceiling heights modulate the main space while allowing activities to flow and be overseen from one zone to another.

 Program: Residence